kabligablonk/kabligablonk/README.md

-## Hi there 👋 I'm Aeggne Miranda and I'm currently learning how to program!
+## Hi there! 👋

+I'm Aeggne Miranda and I'm currently learning how to program!
 Some hobbies that interest me are making custom keyboards, collecting stationery, and modding/repairing consoles.

 <!--